U.S. News Rankings

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA II|

 Campus Info & Services

 Ohio Valley University offers a number of student services including nonremedial tutoring, placement service, and health insurance.
-Ohio Valley University also offers campus safety and security services like 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Ohio Valley University also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Ohio Valley University, 91 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Ohio Valley University.